mooreds/docs-1/docs/connectors/aws-s3-documentation.md

 #### Region (required)

 Region in which to create bucket.
+This must match the region specified in the connector configuration.

 **Type:** STRING